Ghillie suit

-Military personnel, police, hunters, and nature photographers may wear a ghillie suit to blend into their surroundings and conceal themselves from enemies or targets.
+Military personnel, police, hunters, and nature photographers may wear a ghillie suit to blend into their surroundings and to conceal themselves from enemies or targets.
 The suit gives the wearer's outline a three-dimensional breakup, rather than a linear one.
 When manufactured correctly, the suit will move in the wind in the same way as surrounding foliage.
 Some ghillie suits are made with light and breathable material that allows a person to wear a shirt underneath.

-A well-made ghillie suit is extremely effective in camouflaging its wearer.
-A ghillie-suited soldier sitting perfectly still with local flora attached to their webbing is nearly impossible to detect visually, even at close range.
-However the suit does nothing to prevent thermal detection using technologies such as forward-looking infrared cameras.
-In fact, the warmth of the heavy suit can make a wearer stand out more than a standard soldier when viewed using these methods.
+Hunters and soldiers may use ghillie suits with designs named for rural folk-spirits such as the kikimora of the swamps or the leshy of the forests.